How to Bike the Camino de Santiago (French Way)

 When I was planning my own trip, I couldn’t find a whole lot of information for travelers wanting to complete the Camino on a bike, the vast majority of information on the internet and travel guides are targeted to folks who want to walk the Camino.
 In this post, I’ll try to give you as much information as possible to help you plan your cycling trip to complete the Camino de Santiago.
 These recommendations/tips are based on my experience, other people might live a completely different experience, and that’s OK.

 Finishing the French Way on a bike is not easy and you should prepare accordingly.
 Most avid cyclists can complete the 800 km (500 mi) ride in about 11 to 14 days.
 It all depends on your fitness level and how much time you want to spend doing other things besides riding your bike.
-I recommend 13 to 14 days if you want to have enough time to make well deserved stops at local cafes and explore nearby attractions.
+I recommend 13 to 14 days if you want to have enough time to make well-deserved stops at local cafes and explore nearby attractions.

 Keep in mind that to ride 800 km in 14 days, you’ll need to average about 57 km (35 mi) a day.
 The terrain is pretty hilly in certain sections and you’ll have to cross two mountain ranges (more on this later).
 I consider an “avid cyclist” someone that bikes two or three times a week averaging some 40 km (25 mi) per ride.

 Anyone can complete this trip with the right preparation.
 Start practicing at least 8 months before your scheduled trip date and gradually increase the distance you can cover during a single bike ride.
 Everyone is different and it’s not up to me to tell you what will work well for you.
-For what it’s worth, I prepared for 8 months, biking on average 100 km (60 mi) a week, sometime biking 100 km on the weekends alone.
+For what it’s worth, I prepared for 8 months, biking on average 100 km (60 mi) a week, sometimes biking 100 km on the weekends alone.
 I still found the Camino to be very challenging.

 Camino Francés (French Way)

 Why the Camino Francés?
 This is one of the most well documented trails in the world.
-It’s nearly impossible to get lost and there’s plenty of infrastructure along the way to support the dozens of thousands pilgrims that walk and bike the Camino every year.
+It’s nearly impossible to get lost and there’s plenty of infrastructure along the way to support the dozens of thousands of pilgrims that walk and bike the Camino every year.
 You won’t feel like you are in a touristy spot, even though you will be sharing the Camino with hundreds of other people every day.

 The Camino Francés will take you through many different cultures even though you will be in the same country (almost) the entire way.
 A lot of people decide to do the Camino by themselves, but trust me, even if you start by yourself, you won’t be alone.